ashleyy2444/tp/docs/UserGuide.md

 * `ADDRESS` can take any values, and it should not be blank.
 * `SALARY` should only contain numbers, with range [0, 2147483647] or two pure digital numbers with '-' in between.
 Both digital numbers should be within the range [0, 2147483647].
 * `EDUCATION` should only contain alphanumeric characters and spaces, and it should not be blank.
+* `PROGRAMMING_LANGUAGE` should be alphanumeric and may contain some special characters (+ and #), and must be less than 50 characters.

 Examples:
 * `resume cn/Google n/John Doe p/98765432 e/johnd@example.com s/3000 edu/NUS a/311, Clementi Ave 2, #02-25 pl/Java pl/C++`